-Here’s everything you need to know to plan a one-week Central Australia road trip by 2WD or 4WD – an unforgettable journey into the heart of Australia.
+Here’s everything you need to know to plan a one-week Alice Springs to Uluru road trip – with options for 2WD or 4WD.

 The stunning, often barren landscapes capture the imagination, and at night the inky black sky reveals a thick sprinkling of stars not seen in cities.